 “Makes sense,” Farmer said.
 “He's going to have to patch the hole before he can effect repairs, assuming repairs are possible.”

 “Dafid, is anything starting to make sense?”
 Staumpitz asked.

-"The AI's are indicating the fundamental data structures are remarkably similar to ours.
-I think we'll be able to start feeding you something in a few minutes."
+“The AI's indicate the fundamental data structures are remarkably similar to ours.
+I think we'll be able to start feeding you something in a few minutes.”

-"I wonder if they're able to make anything of our data stream," Watkins said.
+“I wonder if they can make anything of our data stream,” Watkins said.